pipe-cd/pipecd/docs/content/en/docs-v0.18.x/operator-manual/piped/installation/installing-on-cloudrun.md

                   key: latest
   ```

-  Create Piped service on CloudRun with the following command.
+  Create Piped service on Cloud Run with the following command.
 Please note to use `no-cpu-throttling` flag to disable CPU throttling on its container.

   ``` console
   gcloud beta run services replace cloudrun-piped-service.yaml --no-cpu-throttling